kubevirt/monitoring/docs/runbooks/LowVirtOperatorCount.md

 ## Meaning

-This alert is triggered when there is only one virt-operator pod that is running in `Ready` state in the past hour.
+This alert fires when only one `virt-operator` pod in a `Ready` state has been running for the last 60 minutes.

+The `virt-operator` is the first operator to start in a cluster.
+Its primary responsibilities include the following:

+- Installing, live updating, and live upgrading a cluster

+- Monitoring the life cycle of top-level controllers, such as `virt-controller`, `virt-handler`, `virt-launcher`, and managing their reconciliation

+- Certain cluster-wide tasks, such as certificate rotation and infrastructure management

 ## Impact

-The virt-operator is the first k8s operator coming alive in a KubeVirt cluster.
-Its primary responsibilities are installation, live-update, live-upgrade of a KubeVirt cluster, monitoring the life-cycle of top-level controllers, such as virt-controller, virt-handler, virt-launcher, etc. and manage their reconciliation.
-In addition, virt-operator is responsible for cluster-wide tasks, such as certificate rotation and some infrastructure management, etc.  Note that virt-operator is not directly responsible for virtual machines in the cluster, its temporal unavailability should not affect the custom workloads.
+This alert indicates that `virt-operator` cannot provide high availability (HA) for the deployment.

-More than one virt-operator pod should be in the Ready state when KubeVirt is deployed with high-availability.
-The virt-operator deployment has a default replica of 2 pods.
+For HA to work reliably, two or more `virt-operator` pods in a `Ready` state must be available.
+The `virt-operator` deployment has a default replica of two `virt-operator` pods.

-This alter indicates the downgrade of the availability of virt-operator.
+Note, however, that `virt-operator` is not directly responsible for virtual machines in the cluster.
+Therefore, its decreased availability does not significantly affect custom workloads.

 ## Diagnosis

-Check the states of virt-operator pods:
+1. Obtain the namespace data of the `virt-operator` deployment:
+    ```
-- `export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"`
+    $ export NAMESPACE="$(kubectl get kubevirt -A -o custom-columns="":.metadata.namespace)"
+    ```

+1. Check the states of `virt-operator` pods:

+    ```
-- `kubectl -n $NAMESPACE get pods -l kubevirt.io=virt-operator`
+    $ kubectl -n $NAMESPACE get pods -l kubevirt.io=virt-operator

-Check in-depth virt-operator pods that are in trouble:
+    ```

+1. Review the logs of the affected `virt-operator` pods:
+    ```
-- `kubectl -n $NAMESPACE logs <pod-name>`.
+    $ kubectl -n $NAMESPACE logs <pod-name>
+    ```

+1. Generate the descriptions of the affected `virt-operator` pods:

+    ```
-- `kubectl -n $NAMESPACE describe pod <pod-name>`.
+    $ kubectl -n $NAMESPACE describe pod <pod-name>
+    ```

 ## Mitigation

+This alert can have a number of causes, including:

+- TBA possible causes!

+Verify whether any of these applies to your deployment, and fix it if possible (TBA how?).

-There can be several reasons, try to identify the root cause and fix it.
-If you cannot fix it, please open an issue and attach the artifacts gathered in the Diagnosis section.
+If this does not fix the problem, open an issue (TBA where!) and attach to it the artifacts gathered in the Diagnosis section.